BAE, EADS talks may spur more mergers

 For political and national security reasons both BAE and EADS, which respectively contribute to British and French nuclear deterrent capabilities, will be preserved as separate structures and a new umbrella group would be created, likely to be run by representatives of EADS.

-Combined, BAE and EADS would have sales of about 72 billion euros, based on 2011 numbers, and would have 220,000 employees worldwide.
+Combined, BAE and EADS would have sales of about 72 billion euros ($93 billion), based on 2011 numbers, and would have 220,000 employees worldwide.
 In comparison, Boeing had sales last year of $68.7 billion, while Lockeed Martin (LMT.N) had sales of $46.5 billion, according to Thomson Reuters data.

+A merger of the two European companies is not expected to raise antitrust concerns in the United States given the modest amount of U.S. military revenues generated by EADS, according to two sources close to the deal.

+U.S.-based defense consultant Loren Thompson said a merger of the two would create a larger enterprise that was equally strong in commercial and military products, similar to the strategy already pursued for many years by Boeing.

-The Pentagon said it would review the proposed merger if asked while Britain said it was working with the two companies to ensure any deal would serve the public interest.
+The Pentagon said it would review the proposed merger if asked.
+The French government declined to comment while the British government said it was working with the two companies to ensure any deal would serve the public interest.

 A top Pentagon official told Reuters last week that further big budget cuts could make the U.S. Defense Department rethink its current wariness about additional mergers among top-tier companies in the weapons industry.